Joe Biden vows to 'get right to work' despite Trump resistance after 2020 election

-As some Democrats and former Republican officials warned of serious consequences, Biden sought to lower the national temperature Tuesday as he addressed reporters from a makeshift transition headquarters near his home in downtown Wilmington.
+Biden was not expected to deliver public remarks on Wednesday, but he sought to lower the national temperature the previous day as he addressed reporters from his makeshift transition headquarters near his home in downtown Wilmington.

-Biden described Trump's position as little more than an "embarrassing" mark on the outgoing president's legacy, while predicting that Republicans on Capitol Hill would eventually accept the reality of Biden's victory.
+He described Trump's position as more of an "embarrassing" mark on the outgoing president's legacy than a genuine hindrance, predicting that Republicans on Capitol Hill would eventually accept the reality of Biden's victory.
 The Republican resistance, Biden said, "does not change the dynamic at all in what we're able to do."

 Additional intelligence briefings "would be useful," Biden added, but "we don't see anything slowing us down."

-The measured comments come as Biden prepares to confront dueling national crises that actively threaten the health, safety and economic security of millions of Americans irrespective of the political debate.
-Coronavirus infections, hospitalizations and deaths are surging, the economy faces the prospect of long-term damage and the nation's political and cultural divides may be worsening.
+The measured comments come as Biden prepared to confront national crises that threaten the health, safety and economic security of millions of Americans irrespective of the political debate.
+Coronavirus infections, hospitalizations and deaths are surging, the economy faces the prospect of long-term damage and the nation confronts political and cultural divides.

 Biden is betting that his low-key approach and bipartisan outreach - a sharp reversal from the current president's style - will help him govern effectively on Day One.
 But just a little over two months before Biden will be inaugurated, Trump and his allies seemed determined to make his transition as difficult as possible.